 The aim of the show is to celebrate the cosmos as widely as possible.
 Weíve previously had Dr Sheila Kanani of UCL making a comet in a bucket along with writer Leila Johnston who had some (very funny) questions about Star Trek.
 In Edinburgh we were joined by gamma-ray researcher Hari Sriskantha, singing doctor Adam Kay and TVís Dr Bunhead.

-As usual our guests will talking about their love of space and we encourage them & audience members alike to bring along their own space stuff - we have a quick fire memorabilia show and tell if there's time...
+Our guests talk about their love of space and we encourage them & audience members alike to bring along their own space stuff - we have a quick fire memorabilia show and tell if there's time...
 Plus! space costumes aplenty and free tinfoil and maybe even futuristic galvanized steel wire pan scourers to augment/create your look...